 BUDGET/FINANCIAL INFORMATION:

-The FAA, under authorization from the United States Congress, distributes Airport Improvement Program funds each year.
-The FAA grants fund will cover 90.66% of City staff time as well as consultant costs for the MPU.
+The FAA distributes Airport Improvement Program funds each year which covers 90.66% of City staff time as well as consultant costs for the MPU.
+The FAA grant funds are authorized by the United States Congress.

 SUSTAINABILITY IMPACT: